backstreetbrogrammer/41_GarbageCollectionAndBenchmarking/README.md

 We can take advantage of the young generation system by focusing on local variables within methods that have a short lifetime, so the GC can focus on a subset of the heap that can quickly be handled.

+**String pool optimization**

+**Java 8u20** has introduced one JVM parameter for reducing the unnecessary use of memory by creating too many instances of the same String.
+This optimizes the heap memory by removing duplicate String values to a global single `char[]` array.

+We can enable this parameter by adding `-XX:+UseStringDeduplication` as a JVM parameter.

 ### Types of Garbage Collectors